Humboldt-WI/blog/content/research/information_systems_1819/test.md

 <script src="https://gist.github.com/kraenkem/f54e681b995cefce72b641a12c50a88c.js"></script>

 <br>
-**Model evaluation** is with 69 % quite high how a comparison with the results from Yang et al. themselves as well as from others shows (see table below).
+**Model evaluation** is with 69 % quite high how a comparison with the results from Yang et al. as well as from others shows (see table below).
-**Also history plots** show that the training data set perform pretty well.
+**Also, history plots** show that the training data set perform pretty well.
 Still, this is unfortunately not supported by the validation data set.
 This might be because of the small number of words we could proceed after the embedding layer which filtered out almost 70 % of all tokens due to misspelling.
 This might be improved with an even smaller batch and epoch size, or with a better, less mistaken data set.

 <img align="center" width="700" height="500"
      style="display:block;margin:0 auto;"